 Remco van der Hofstad obtained his PhD at the University of Utrecht in 1997.
 Since then, he has worked at McMaster University in Hamilton, Canada, and Delft University of Technology.
 In addition to his work at TU/e Remco is also scientific director of EURANDOM, the Dutch centre focusing on statistics, probability theory and stochastic operations research.
 Together with Frank den Hollander, he is also responsible for the `Random Spatial Structures' Program at EURANDOM.
 He is also a co-applicant of the Gravitation program NETWORKS.
 Remco is also acting spokesman for the Dutch Mathematics platform Platform Wiskunde Nederland and editor in chief of the Network Pages interactive networks community website.
 He has been awarded the Prix Henri Poincare 2003 jointly with Gordon Slade, the Rollo Davidson Prize 2007, and is a laureate of the `Innovative Research VIDI Scheme' 2003 and `Innovative Research VICI Scheme' 2008.

-Mesoscopic scales in hierarchical configuration modelsStochastic Processes and their Applications (2018)
+Random walks on dynamic configuration modelsStochastic Processes and their Applications (2019)

 Switch chain mixing times and triangle counts in simple random graphs with given degreesJournal of Complex Networks (2019)

 A new model for overlapping communities with arbitrary internal structureApplied Network Science (2019)

 Scale-free network clustering in hyperbolic and other random graphsJournal of Physics A: Mathematical and Theoretical (2019)